Lauryn Hill: Philanthropy

 In the late 1990s, Hill presided over the Refugee Project, a nonprofit organization that served youth in New Jersey.
 The organization offered New Jersey youth scholarships, mentoring, after-school programs, a reading club and a summer camp program.
 The Refugee Project's board of directors included Mariah Carey, Spike Lee, actor Malcolm Jamal Warner, and rappers Busta Rhymes, Q-Tip, and Nas.

 In 1999, she collaborated with the Federal government of the United States for an anti-drug campaign.
 On July 11, 2000, a hearing evaluating the National Youth Anti-Drug Media Campaign was held at Congress.
 During the hearing, it was announced that Hill's ad from the campaign was the most popular amongst a group of polled youth, with nearly 95 percent stating that they were affected by the ad.
 That same year, Hill participated in UNCF's 'Evening of Stars' telethon fundraiser, which raised $13.5 million.
+Hill later performed during the 2005 Live 8 benefit concert, to help raise awareness on global poverty.